-26.11 For EDCM Connectees connected to the IDNO Party’s network, the capacity-based charge for the DNO Party’s indirect costs and the 20% share of residual revenue that is applied as a fixed adder, would be scaled down by a factor of 50 per cent, however, the scaling down will not apply where the residual revenue is negative.
+26.11 For EDCM Connectees connected to the QNO’s network, the capacity-based charge for the DNO Party’s indirect costs and the 20% share of residual revenue that is applied as a fixed adder, would be scaled down by a factor of 50 per cent, however, the scaling down will not apply where the residual revenue is negative.

 Amend paragraph 28 of Schedule 18 as follows:

-28. DNO PARTY TO UNLICENSED NETWORKS

-28.1 Unlicensed networks have a choice.
-If they are part of the Total System under the Balancing and Settlement Code with the network open to supply competition, and if they are party to the DCUSA, and have accepted the obligations to provide the necessary data, they can, if they wish, be treated as IDNO Parties.

-28.2 Otherwise, the DNO Party applies the EDCM to calculate an import charge and an export charge based on capacity and power flow data metered at the boundary.
-Any sole use assets specific to the unlicensed network are charged as a p/day sole use asset charge calculated as applicable to a normal EDCM Connectee.
+28. NOT USED

 Amend paragraph 3 of Annex 1 to Schedule 18 as follows: